danvet/danvet.github.io/_posts/2024-03-14-upstream-why-how.md

 - Maintainer-Stuff
 ---
-In a different epoch, before the pandemic, I've done a [presentation about upstream first](/2019/05/upstream-first.html) at the Simenes Linux Community Event 2018, where I've tried to explain the fundamentals of open source using microeconomics.
+In a different epoch, before the pandemic, I've done a [presentation about upstream first](/2019/05/upstream-first.html) at the Siemens Linux Community Event 2018, where I've tried to explain the fundamentals of open source using microeconomics.
 Unfortunately that talk didn't work out too well with an audience that isn't well-versed in upstream and open source concepts, largely